As technology becomes increasingly interconnected and accessible, integrated marketing strategies are more important than ever.

-People use search engines to find solutions to their problems, whereas, on social media, they’re shown answers to problems they didn’t even know they had.
+People use search engines to find solutions to their problems.
+Meanwhile, on social media, they’re shown answers to problems they didn’t even know they had.
 While the dynamic of the relationship is different, it’s still a trade-off between problems and solutions.

 The distinctions between the two are changing, however.
 Today, most social media platforms have their own search capabilities that are becoming increasingly sophisticated.
-And, lots of people post questions to receive answers from their own network, who they likely trust more than strangers on google.
+Subsequently, lots of people post questions to receive answers from their own network, which they likely trust more than strangers on Google.

 That being said, SEO is still probably the most valuable kind of inbound marketing.
 Although paid ads sit at the top of a search page, 71.33% of searches result with a click on an organic result.

 An integrated marketing strategy that combines the power of both social media and SEO can be a great tactic to help your website rank higher on Google.
 Here’s how:

 Link building from social media to a website is tricky.

 When you post or message a link on social media, every time someone clicks on that link, it will drive traffic to your website (which is good).
 But it’s considered a “nofollow” link because it’s coming from social media.
 All this means is that Google will ignore that link when it determines search engine ranking.
 So all those social links don’t actually help your website rank higher in search results.

 However, there’s one exception.
 If you place a link in the bio/description of your social media account, any clicks through that will be considered a “follow” link.
 Thankfully it counts towards improving your SEO authority.
 It might not make a huge change, but it’s a quick easy way of giving that little boost to your website.